Page Reviewed / Updated - November 05, 2020

 1) The Community Options Program for the Elderly (COPE) is intended for elderly individuals who require a nursing home level of care.
 Supports available via this program are non-medical and include personal care assistance, adult day care, respite care, housekeeping and laundry, and personal emergency response systems.
 This program allows for self-direction, meaning an individual may choose their own care provider, including select relatives.
 More.

 2) The Senior RX Program is a financial assistance program to assist with the cost of prescription drugs for senior residents of Nevada.
-This includes assisting with the cost of Medicare Part D premiums and co-payments.
+This includes assisting with the cost of Medicare Part D premiums.
 More.

 3) The Homemaker Program provides non-medical assistance to elderly and disabled individuals to assist them in aging in place.
 A variety of supports are available through this program, including housecleaning, laundry, meal preparation, and grocery shopping.
 More.